aptitudetechnology/BioXen_Fourier_lib/BioLib2D.md

 4. **Data Connection**: Should handle both JSON files and live BioXen API data
 5. **Interactive Controls**: SPACE, G, I, +/- keys should work as documented

-## 🎯 **Success Criteria**
+## 🎯 **Success Criteria - STATUS UPDATE**

 The library will be considered **fixed** when:

-- ✅ All submodules load without errors
+- ✅ **All submodules load without errors** - COMPLETED
-- ✅ Demo application runs successfully with `love demo/`
+- 🔄 **Demo application runs successfully with `love demo/`** - Still needs demo creation
-- ✅ Real-time visualization displays properly
+- 🔄 **Real-time visualization displays properly** - Depends on component implementation
-- ✅ Interactive controls function correctly
+- 🔄 **Interactive controls function correctly** - Depends on component implementation
-- ✅ Integration with BioXen data works seamlessly
+- 🔄 **Integration with BioXen data works seamlessly** - Depends on component implementation

+**Current Status**: Module loading issue resolved ✅.
+Remaining work involves implementing the actual functionality within the existing component files.

-## 💡 **Alternative Solutions**
+## 💡 **Alternative Solutions - STATUS UPDATE**

-Until the library is fixed:
+~~Until the library is fixed:~~

+**Current Status**: The main module loading issue has been resolved with the fixed `init.lua`.
+However, you may still want to:

-1. **Use Standalone Demo**: The created `/home/chris/BioXen-jcvi/libs/biolib2d/main.lua` provides full functionality
+1. **Use Standalone Demo**: The created `/home/chris/BioXen-jcvi/libs/biolib2d/main.lua` provides full functionality and can serve as a reference implementation
-2. **Create Local Modules**: Implement missing modules locally for development
-3. **Fork and Fix**: Fork the BioLib2D repository and implement missing components
+2. **Develop Component Functionality**: The component files (ATPSystem.lua, BioXenConnector.lua, etc.) exist but may need implementation details added
+3. **Create Demo Application**: Add a proper demo using the fixed library structure

+**✅ RESOLVED**: Module import and structure issues
+**🔄 REMAINING**: Component implementation and demo creation

 ## 📞 **Contact Information**